Nell Marie McKaynote (born April 13, 1982) is a British-born, American-raised singer-songwriter/keyboardist/ukuleleist.

 - Cloning Blues: Averted in "Clonie", a happy tune about how cool it would be to have a clone to hang out with.

 - Concept Album: Not yet, except the Doris Day album.
-But her live shows I Want To Live (based on the 1958 Susan Hayward death row movie) and Silent Spring-It's Not Nice to Fool Mother Nature (about environmentalist Rachel Carson) amount to concept albums performed on stage, in the way they mix originals, covers and monologues.
+But her live shows I Want To Live (based on the 1958 film) and Silent Spring-It's Not Nice to Fool Mother Nature (about environmentalist Rachel Carson) amount to concept albums performed on stage, in the way they mix originals, covers and monologues.

-- Cover Album: The self-explanatory Normal as Blueberry Pie - A Tribute to Doris Day.
+- Cover Album: Normal as Blueberry Pie - A Tribute to Doris Day, My Weekly Reader (music from The '60s), Sister Orchid (Great American Songbook).

 - Distinct Double Album: Get Away From Me and Pretty Little Head could both fit on a single CD but were released as doubles, so that changing CDs would act as the functional equivalent of turning a record over to the other side.
 McKay and Sony clashed over this for Pretty Little Head.
 She wanted a double album, they wanted a single disc.
 She ultimately left Sony and released it on her own label.